DontCallMeJennay/Case-Study-Declutter/README.md

 Clarify the most important goal of the site with the client.

 Simplify, simplify.
+* If this site requires frequent updates such as news and events, consider a CMS such as WordPress.
+(For purposes of this project, we will pretend that this option was rejected due to lack of user confidence and concerns about "being hacked".)
 * Prioritize which items are front-page info and move or discard the rest.
 * Gather data on which donation options are the most utilized, and move or discard the rest.
 * Determine which social media accounts are most effective and/or can be maintained with current resources.
 * Consolidate the merchandise to its own page.
-* If this page is the main outlet for news updates, consider a CMS such as WordPress.

 ## Plan of Action
 For purposes of this project I will assume the following priorities: